Steve King

 Body of work

 The approach to "virtual mindmeld meetings" described above is based on my work with senior facilitators and collaboration experts over the past 10+ years.
-With the help of opensource software, including the Apache machine learning stack , affordable, practical collaboration software solutions can be built for a wide range of team problem-solving exercises.
+With the help of opensource software and AI dev tools, advanced collaboration software solutions can be built for a wide range of team problem-solving exercises at affordable costs.

 Companion sites